Get a free, no obligation personal loan quote with rates as low as 9.99%

 The Canadian federal government doesn’t directly give money to consumers to help them repay their debt.
 However, there are debt forgiveness programs that are regulated by the federal government’s Bankruptcy and Insolvency Act (BIA).
 This includes consumer proposals and bankruptcies.

-Types Of Government Debt Relief Programs
+Government-Regulated Debt Relief Programs In Canada

 Consumer Proposal

 A consumer proposal is a legal agreement between you and your creditors to pay back a portion of your debt.
-This government-regulated program is facilitated by a Licensed Insolvency Trustee (LIT).
-It typically results in a significant reduction in overall debt.
-This is done by making debt payments more affordable or by reducing interest costs.
-The new payment amount that your trustee negotiates on your behalf is based largely on your income and assets.
+This government-regulated program is managed by a Licensed Insolvency Trustee (LIT).
+It typically results in a significant reduction in overall debt by lowering payments or reducing interest costs.

 Bankruptcy